Mado007/Quiz-App/README.md

 ## Getting Started
 To get started with the Quiz App, simply visit the [live demo](https://mado007.github.io/Quiz-App/) and begin exploring the quizzes.

-Or follow these steps to run it on your localhost :
+To run the Quiz App on your localhost follow these steps:

-1. Clone the repository: `git clone https://github.com/Mado007/Quiz-App.git`
+1. Clone the repository to your local machine: `git clone https://github.com/Mado007/Quiz-App.git`
 2. Open the project in your code editor.
 3. Follow the instructions in the [How to Run](#how-to-run) section.